-The department operates the unique Zero Energy Laboratory, a state-of-the-art facility where students learn to test energy technologies and systems to achieve net-zero energy consumption.
-It is the only facility of its kind in the state.
+Outstanding research facilities and student support The department operates the Zero Energy Laboratory, a living and working facility designed to test emerging, sustainable technologies and materials to achieve a net-zero consumption of energy in buildings.
+It's the only facility of its kind in the state.
 The department also operates the:

-During your first year of study, you will take preparatory courses in mathematics and the basic sciences, including physics, computer science and chemistry.
+During your first year of study, you'll take preparatory courses in math and the basic sciences, including physics, computer science and chemistry.
 Your required engineering courses will focus on areas such as:

-As you progress toward your degree, you will choose from a variety of technical elective courses that provide an in-depth knowledge of a specific engineering subject.
-As a senior, you will complete the departmentís unique senior design program.
-The program allows you to apply your learned engineering knowledge and skills to a design project that solves a real- world issue.
+As you progress toward your degree, you'll choose from a variety of technical electives that provide an in-depth knowledge of a specific engineering subject.
+As a senior, you'll complete the department's unique senior design program, which allows you to design a project that solves a real- world issue.